-For auto racing helmets, this face shield must also withstand a flame resistance test.
+This face shield must also withstand a flame resistance test.
 As with other components, the face shield must be self extinguishing within an allotted time.
 Furthermore, the face shield must not melt down allowing the flame to reach the interior of the helmet.

-Finally, this face shield must have a positive "hold down".
+Also, this face shield must have a positive "hold down".
 Since inadvertent displacement of the face shield during racing could have disastrous consequences, the only way to remove or raise the face shield from its normal operating position must involve the deliberate disengagement of some catch mechanism.
 Friction mechanisms will not satisfy this requirement.